 Sixteen-year-old Takunda’s world is turned upside down when her father is arrested for his political activities in the turbulent Rhodesia of 1973.
-A coming of age story for our complex times, Takundacarries a message of hope and courage.
-The play employs authentic African folk tales and songs, an ensemble of four black actors, and the lively art of storytelling.
+This coming-of-age story in relevant for our complex times, carrying a message of hope and courage.
+The play incorporates African folk tales and songs, featuring an ensemble of four actors and the vibrant art of storytelling.

 Takunda is available in Multicultural Theater II: Contemporary Hispanic, Asian and African-American Plays, edited by Roger Ellis, Meriwether Publishing, Ltd., 1998.